Lactic Acid Peel - Why You Should Use It

 Effects of lactic acid

-Lactic acid treatments can modify the upper and lower layers of the skin's surface.
-Studies show they can change the firmness, thickness, texture, and smoothness of the skin and reduce the depth of fine lines and wrinkles.
+Lactic acid works wonders by improving both the upper and lower layers of your skin.
+Studies show it can boost firmness, thickness, texture, and smoothness, while also helping to reduce fine lines and wrinkles.

-Lactic acid also aids in increased cell turnover.
-This means it helps to "un-stick" or "un-glue" all those dead skin cells that just sit on top of your skin, making it look flaky, dry, and dull.
+One of the key benefits of lactic acid is that it increases cell turnover.
+This means it helps "unstick" all those dead skin cells that sit on the surface, making your skin look flaky, dry, and dull.

 Benefits

-So how does skin benefit from a bi-weekly lactic acid peel?
-The benefits are many and the best part – you’ll see instant results.
+So, what can you expect from a bi-weekly lactic acid peel?
+The benefits are pretty impressive, and the best part is you’ll see results almost immediately.

-Also, because your skin is super smooth, your favorite moisturizing or anti-aging creams will be able to penetrate better – instead of just sitting on top of your skin.
+Since your skin will be so smooth, your favorite moisturizers or anti-aging creams will absorb better, instead of just sitting on the surface.

 The benefits of a mild lactic acid peel include: